svi3c/node-beamed/README.md

 - The TypeScript API enables you to specify strictly typed endpoints and reuse the same type definitions on client and server side
 - Support for Unix, Windows, TCP and TLS sockets
 - Requesting, messaging and publish / subscribe
+- Send any payload (objects, buffers and strings)
 - No third party dependencies

 ## Example